Introduction to the Analyzer

 When you create a pivot table in the Analyzer, its definition is visible under the Other folder in the Namespace tab of the Workspace view in Studio.
 For example:

 A pivot table definition is not a class definition but can be copied and pasted into a special container class if needed; this container class can contain multiple pivot tables and other items.
-For details, see Packaging Business Intelligence Elements into Classes in Implementing InterSystems Business Intelligence.
+For details, see Packaging Business Intelligence Elements into Classes.